PEDSnet/pedsnetcdm_to_pcornetcdm/v2.7_to_3.1/sql_etl/README.md

 ## Python

-`pcornet_loading` is a python based tool.
+`sql_etl` is a python based tool.
 It is built under the virtual environment.
-This tool uses python click library for building
+This tool uses python click library for building CLI tool.
-CLI tool.
 The set up tool make it easy to install.

 # Building and Running the tool

-1. Navigate to [pcornet_loading](https://github.com/PEDSnet/pedsnetcdm_to_pcornetcdm/tree/master/v2.7_to_3.1/sql_etl) folder, and download the tool.
+1. Navigate to [sql_etl](https://github.com/PEDSnet/pedsnetcdm_to_pcornetcdm/tree/master/v2.7_to_3.1/sql_etl) folder, and download the tool.

 2. To install the CLI Tool